 Any student who has met the requirements for graduation and who follows the rules set by the administration for the ceremony will be allowed to participate in commencement ceremonies.
 If a student doesn't have enough credits to graduate they will not be able to participate in commencement.
 If, for any reason, a student fails to participate in commencement ceremonies, the student shall still receive his or her final progress report and diploma for completion of graduation requirements.
 Any student who is not considered in "good standing" as defined will not be allowed to participate in the ceremonies, the student shall still receive his or her final progress report and diploma for completion of graduation requirements.
-Any student who is not considered in "good standing" as standing" as defined will not be allowed to participate in the ceremonies.
-Any student who is not considered in "good standing" as report and diploma for completion of graduation requirements.
-Any student who is not considered in "good standing" as the student of the commencement proceedings.
+Any student who is not considered in "good standing" as defined will not be allowed to participate in the commencement proceedings.
 High School Students Taking NICC College Credit Classes

 - Junior and Senior students are encouraged to look at taking dual credit college classes - Underclassman students identified as ELP and are proficient in English, Math, and Science on the ISASP test are able to enroll in dual credit classes (except for fall-enrolled freshmen). - Class performance in high school, attendance, and work ethic will be evaluated on a case by case basis to make sure students are ready for post secondary work. - If a student is interested in taking a college class and they are not proficient on the ISASP than a student will need to take the college placement test through Mrs. O'Donnell. - Before signing up for a class, please make sure it does not conflict with your schedule.
 Check with your coaches, activity directors, employers, etc. If you sign up for a class and want to drop it, please do so immediately by contacting Mrs. O'Donnell. - You are responsible for documenting your start date and time and are expected to be in attendance to receive your books for any face-to-face or Zoom classes. - Books for online classes need to be purchased BY THE STUDENT.
 Books for classes that meet in the high school building are property of the school district and need to be returned when the class is complete or if the student drops the course. - If you are a new student to NICC, you will receive info on how to log into NICC's computer system to access your information from the internet.
 This will give you access to class schedules and grades, and other course information.
-Keep the sheet/email NICC sends you for use in the future, as it will only be mailed out once.

-Before signing up for an online course, please check out NICC's website to see if an online class is the right choice for you.
+Keep the sheet/email NICC sends you for use in the future, as it will only be mailed out once. - Before signing up for an online course, please check out NICC's website to see if an online class is the right choice for you.
 To see what is available, go to www.nicc.edu/courses, then adjust the drop down menu for the term you want, then you can search the type of course you want; just be sure that the location is set to "online".